 Read the Basic Concepts document to get a crash course in key Grafana concepts.

 Let’s start with creating a new Dashboard.
-You can find the new Dashboard link at the bottom of the Dashboard picker.
+You can find the new Dashboard link on the right side of the Dashboard picker.
 You now have a blank Dashboard.

 The image above shows you the top header for a Dashboard.